 Most cities have a light display in the city park or down main street!

-I love to bring a thermos of warm cider that we drink as we drive around and look at the lights.
+I love to bring a thermos of warm cider that we drink as we drive around and look at the lights in our christmas pajamas.

 5. Pick out a new ornament for each child.